plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 attribute because the thing returned by the decorator is actually a class providing the required ``IIndexer`` interface.

-To learn more about the *plone.indexer* package, read `its doctest`_.
+To learn more about the *plone.indexer* package, read `its doctest <http://dev.plone.org/plone/browser/plone.indexer/trunk/plone/indexer/README.txt>`_.

-For more info about how to create content-types, refer to the `Archetypes Developer Manual`_.
+For more info about how to create content-types, refer to the :doc:`developing add-ons section </develop/addons/index>`.
+For older Archetypes content-types, see the `Plone 4 documentention on Archetypes <http://docs.plone.org/4/en/old-reference-manuals/archetypes/index.html>`_

-**Important note:** If you want to adapt a out-of-the-box Archetypes content-type like Event or News Item, take into account you will have to feed the ``indexer`` decorator with the Zope 3 interfaces defined in ``Products.ATContentTypes.interface.*``
+**Important note:** If you want to adapt an
+Archetypes content-type like Event or News Item, take into account you will have to feed the ``indexer`` decorator with the Zope 3 interfaces defined in ``Products.ATContentTypes.interface.*``